 Student Visitors: Students not enrolled in Vinalhaven School are not permitted on school premises during the school day.
-Permission may be granted, in special circumstances by the Superintendent or Principal for students to participate in class.
+Permission may be granted, in special circumstances, by the

+Superintendent or Principal for students to participate in class.
 Two weeks notice is requested.
 All school visitors must check in with the school secretary and obtain a visitor's pass upon arrival.

-SCHOOL BUS TRANSPORTATION
+SCHOOL BUS/VAN TRANSPORTATION/VAN

 M.S.A.D. # 8 is required by law to provide transportation to the school grounds.
-To accommodate students, bus stops are planned for several key pick-up spots throughout the town.
-But, legal school supervision doesn't begin until the student is on the bus.
-To help improve the ride to school, we urge parents to discuss proper school bus behavior with their children.
-The school bus is considered school grounds and disruptive, disrespectful or unsafe behavior may result in suspension from riding the bus or other punishment according to the Code of Conduct.
-All school rules apply for the bus.
-If your child reports an incident that occurred on the bus to you, please contact the school immediately.
+To accommodate students, bus/van stops are planned for several key pick-up spots throughout the town.
+But, legal school supervision doesn't begin until the student is on the bus/van.
+Parents are responsible for their children until they step on the bus/van and when they exit the bus/van.
+To help improve the ride to school, we urge parents to discuss proper school bus/van behavior with their children.
+The school bus/van is considered school grounds, and disruptive, disrespectful or unsafe behavior may result in suspension from riding the bus/van or other punishment according to the Code of Conduct.
+All school rules apply to the bus/van.
+If your child reports an incident that occurred on the bus/van to you, please contact the school immediately.

-Bus routes will be determined considering:
+Bus/van routes will be determined considering: